Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 In terms of the efficacy of Suboxone versus methadone for those who are not pregnant, one research report concluded that Suboxone had lower or similar rates of retention in the treatment program compared to methadone.19

 Therefore, depending on your medical status, a doctor may prescribe you methadone or one of its alternatives.
-Ultimately, everyone’s needs are a bit different so what works for one person may not be the right fit for you.
+Ultimately, everyone’s needs are different, so what works for one person may not be the right fit for you.

 How to Prepare for Medication-Assisted Treatment